Fencing & Outdoor Structures Calculators

 What affects fence cost the most?

-Material type, height, total length, number of posts, gates, slope/terrain, and labor rates are major drivers.
+Material type, height, total length, number of posts, gates, slope and terrain, and labor rates are major drivers.
 Use the Fence Cost Calculator for a planning estimate.

 How do I calculate fence post spacing?

-Post spacing is typically planned using on-center spacing, with corner/end posts anchoring each run and line posts filling the span.
+Post spacing is typically planned using on-center spacing, with corner and end posts anchoring each run and line posts filling the span.
 For picket layouts, use the Picket Fence Calculator.

 How deep should fence posts be?